Skip to content

 Chapter VII — Competent authoritiesArticles 46–56: designation of competent authorities, cross-border cooperation, supervisory measures

-Chapter VIII — Delegated acts, transitional, final provisionsArticles 57–64: implementing powers, delegated-act exercise, transitional, application from 17 January 2025 (Art 64)
+Chapter IX — Transitional and final provisionsArticles 58–64: review clauses, sectoral amendments, entry into force and application from 17 January 2025 (Art 64)

 Article 1(2) — interaction with NIS2

 Article 1(2) of DORA is structured as the operative provision that allocates competence between DORA and the NIS2 Directive for financial entities.
 In relation to financial entities that would otherwise also be essential or important entities under the national NIS2 transposition, DORA's specialised provisions apply on the matters DORA covers.
 The NIS2 obligations remain relevant for areas DORA does not cover and where the national NIS2 transposition extends further.
-The cooperation channels between competent authorities under DORA and CSIRTs / competent authorities under NIS2 are established in Chapter VII of DORA and Article 47 of NIS2.
+The cooperation channels between competent authorities under DORA and the structures and authorities established under NIS2 are set out in Chapter VII of DORA, in particular DORA Article 47.

 For a structured pairwise walk-through, see NIS2 vs DORA.